Artesunate: Pharmacokinetics

 In infected individuals, the elimination half-life of artesunate is about 0.22 hours.
 Its active metabolite, DHA, has a slightly longer half-life of 0.34 hours.
 Overall, the average half-life ranges from 0.5 to 1.5 hours.
 Because of its short half-life, its use in malaria prevention is limited.

 DHA is metabolized to an inactive metabolite by the liver enzymes CYP2B6, CYP2C19, and CYP3A4.

 Chemical synthesis

 Artesunate is made from dihydroartemisinin (DHA) by reacting it with succinic acid anhydride in a basic medium.
 It is one of few semi-synthetic derivatives from artemisinin that is water-soluble.

 Research

-In 2007, the FDA approved an Investigational New Drug (IND) protocol for intravenous artesunate.

-Artesunate is under study for the treatment of cancer and COVID-19.
+Artesunate is under study for the treatment of COVID-19.